-With Nagasu and Rippon Wowing Crowd, U.S. Figure Skating Team Wins Bronze
+Nagasu And Rippon Wow Crowd As U.S. Figure Skating Team Wins Bronze

 The Shibutanis could have coasted through their program and started the celebration.
 Instead, they put an exclamation point on a team win, finishing second to the dominant Canadian team of Tessa Virtue and Scott Moir.

-"It was a really special feeling today waking up from my nap and seeing that Adam had really thrown it down and then we we started warming up, seeing Mirai nail that triple axel was just an amazing thing," said Alex Shibutani, the other co-captain.
+"It was a really special feeling today waking up from my nap and seeing that Adam had really thrown it down, and then we we started warming up [and] seeing Mirai nail that triple axel was just an amazing thing," said Alex Shibutani, the other co-captain.

 "A lot of us had been feeling speechless," Scimeca Knierim said.
 "It's hard to really explain the honor it is to have an Olympic medal.
 It's something we have forever.
 It's a blessing, and I could not have thought of a better team to share it with because we have all had our own journeys to get here."

-For the record, the U.S. team is: Nagasu, Rippon, Scimeca Knierim and the Shibutanis, in addition to Nathan Chen, Chris Knierim and Bradie Tennell.
+For the record, the U.S. team is Nagasu, Rippon, Scimeca Knierim and the Shibutanis, in addition to Nathan Chen, Chris Knierim and Bradie Tennell.

 In another notable result from the team competition, the Olympic Athletes from Russia team, as it's called under an anti-doping punishment, now has its first silver medal of these games.